VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/01-review-the-initial-project.md

 >**NOTE:** Undertow is another an open source project that is maintained by Red Hat and therefore Red Hat plans to add support for Undertow shortly.

-In addition we are going to utilize the Spring MVC project which contains many of the abstractions we will use to build our REST APIs.
+In addition we are going to utilize the Spring MVC project which contains many of the abstractions we will use to build our APIs.
 To add these dependencies to our project add the following lines in the ``pom.xml``{{open}} (If you left the TODO comments in you can click the `Copy to Editor` button to do this automatically)

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: Add web (tomcat) dependency here -->">
     &lt;dependency&gt;